 III.
-MODELING FIBER OPTIC SENSOR WITH UNCLADDED S-SHAPED PORTION
+MODELING FIBER OPTIC Sensor with Uncladded S-Shaped Portion

 For multimode fibers, the fundamental mode of the straight portion couples into the fundamental bending mode as well as higher order bending modes which are nonexistent for single mode fiber.
 These modes radiate more power than fundamental bending mode due to the fact that the field intensity of the higher order modes is larger at the waveguide boundaries than the fundamental mode.
-This is modeled phenomenon using Beam Propagation Method (BPM).
+This phenomenon is modeled using Beam Propagation Method (BPM).
 This method or propagation technique is widely used to model integrated and fiber optic photonic devices.
 RSOFT developed a software package using BPM to simulate the propagation of light waves through arbitrary waveguides.